 S-104

 An ENP (Electronic Nautical Publication) Update Status Report which reports the status of ENPs.
-All other S-100 products (with the exception of S-128 itself) installed in the SENC are in this category.
+All other S-100 products (with the exception of S-128 itself) installed in the System Database are in this category.

 The report name at the top of the report header shows the type of Report being produced.